UTMIST/MISTR/README.md

 - The bot is entirely run from `main.go`.
 - [Discord Invite Link](https://discordapp.com/oauth2/authorize?client_id=682495255102095391&scope=bot).

+### Continuous Deployment (CD)

+If you're looking to deploy MISTA continuously on a server or a local machine, run `loop.sh` in the project root directory.
+Then when you want to restart with new commits, type `mista! restart` in the appropriate Discord channel.

 ## Development

 - This project is maintained by the [Infrastructure Department at UTMIST](https://utmist.gitlab.io/team/infrastructure).